Windell2468/Flashcards-1/README.md

 ## Notes

-Describe any challenges encountered while building the app.
-The challenge was the shuffled button and counter displays It took some time to figure out how to make the adding the features.
+ The challenge was the shuffled button and counter displays.
+It took some time to determine how to incorporate the features.

 ## License